AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

     - at most one entry in Ravenscar

-    - guard is a Boolean component of PO in Ravenscar
+    - guard is a :ada:`Boolean` component of PO in Ravenscar

 .. code:: ada